 While many emergency notification providers focus their efforts on mobile apps, the lack of user adoption is alarming.
-In speaking with a recent prospect, we asked if they knew how many subscribers actually used the safety app.
+In speaking with a recent prospect, we asked if they knew how many subscribers actually used the emergency app.
 It prompted them to do some digging and they were shocked by what they uncovered...
-The organization had been paying for 10,000 subscribers, but only 450 people had actually downloaded the app.
+The organization had been paying for 10,000 subscribers, but only 450 people had actually downloaded the emergency app.

 1. Lack of User Adoption